speaker bios

 Dorian Solot (she/her)

 As a breast cancer survivor who discovered a lump in her own breast at age 26, Dorian knows that being comfortable with her own body may have saved her life.
 As a result, she is passionate about increasing people's knowledge and comfort with their own bodies.
 Trained as a sexuality educator at Brown University, Dorian has authored several articles about the scientific study of female orgasm.
-In addition, she is a certified birth doula, providing professional labor support during childbirth.
-(As she jokes, “If I’m gonna teach how babies get in there, the least I can do is help people get them out of there, too.”)
+In addition, she is both a certified birth doula and a trained end-of-life doula, drawn to the opportunities to help others navigate some of the most fascinating and challenging aspects of our relationships with our body: childbirth, sex, and death.

 Dorian and Marshall are the authors of the books I Love Female Orgasm: An Extraordinary Orgasm Guide and I Love Orgasms: A Guide to More.
-Her media appearances include CNN, NBC, The Early Show, The New York Times, National Public Radio, USA Today, Time, The New Yorker, The Atlantic, The Los Angeles Times, The Chicago Tribune, The Chronicle of Higher Education, Cosmopolitan, Psychology Today, Men's Health, and numerous other newspapers, radio, and television shows.
+They are also the authors of the Learning About Bodies sexuality education book series for young children, written to help parents teach their kids about private parts.
+Dorian's media appearances include CNN, NBC, The Early Show, The New York Times, National Public Radio, USA Today, Time, The New Yorker, The Atlantic, The Los Angeles Times, The Chicago Tribune, The Chronicle of Higher Education, Cosmopolitan, Psychology Today, Men's Health, and numerous other newspapers, radio, and television shows.
 She lives with Marshall and their two daughters in Albany, New York.

 Marshall Miller (he/him)

 Marshall and Dorian co-authored the books I Love Female Orgasm: An Extraordinary Orgasm Guide and I Love Orgasms: A Guide to More.
-His media appearances include CNN, NBC, The New York Times, National Public Radio, USA Today, Time, The New Yorker, The Atlantic, The Los Angeles Times, The Chicago Tribune, The Chronicle of Higher Education, Cosmopolitan, Psychology Today, Men's Health, and numerous other newspapers, radio, and television shows.
+They are also the authors of the Learning About Bodies sexuality education book series for young children, written to help parents teach their kids about private parts.
+Marshall's media appearances include CNN, NBC, The New York Times, National Public Radio, USA Today, Time, The New Yorker, The Atlantic, The Los Angeles Times, The Chicago Tribune, The Chronicle of Higher Education, Cosmopolitan, Psychology Today, Men's Health, and numerous other newspapers, radio, and television shows.
 Marshall and Dorian live with their two daughters in Albany, New York.

 Our Sex Educators